J Y Pillay Fellow

-Dr Nick R Smith is a scholar of urban transformation, planning, and policy.
+Assistant Professor Nick R Smith is a scholar of urban transformation, planning, and policy.
 He received his AB (East Asian Studies), AM (Architecture), and PhD (Urban Planning) from Harvard University.
 He has also held visiting positions at Oxford University (Oxford China Centre), Chongqing University (Faculty of Architecture and Urban Planning), and Renmin University (History).
-Dr Smith’s work has been supported by the National Science Foundation (USA), the Fulbright Scholarship, the Wenner-Gren Foundation, the Kaifeng Foundation, the Fairbank Center for Chinese Studies, the Ministry of Education (PRC), and the Ministry of Science and Technology (PRC).
-In 2011 and 2012, Dr Smith served as Secretary of the International Association for China Planning, and he is currently a member of the Advisory Board for the Urban China Research Network.
-Dr Smith is also affiliated with the Lee Kuan Yew School of Public Policy.
+Asst Prof Smith’s work has been supported by the National Science Foundation (USA), the Fulbright Scholarship, the Wenner-Gren Foundation, the Kaifeng Foundation, the Fairbank Center for Chinese Studies, the Ministry of Education (PRC), and the Ministry of Science and Technology (PRC).
+In 2011 and 2012, Asst Prof Smith served as Secretary of the International Association for China Planning.
+He is currently a member of the Advisory Board for the Urban China Research Network and a Research Associate in the Asian Urbanisms Cluster at the Asia Research Institute.
+Asst Prof Smith is also the current JY Pillay Fellow at Yale-NUS College.

-Dr Smith is a scholar of urban transformation and planning.
+Asst Prof Smith is a scholar of urban transformation and planning.
 His work explores the city as an institution and planning as a process of institution building.
-Combining the perspectives of new institutional economics, development anthropology, and urban sociology, Dr Smith investigates how urbanisation inscribes the ‘rules of the game’ into the space of the city.
-Using a combination of ethnography, spatial analysis, and archival research, he primarily pursues these processes through investigations of peri-urban villages—contexts of instability, liminality, and rapid change where new forms of urbanisation are produced and contested.
+Combining the perspectives of new institutional economics, development anthropology, and urban sociology, Asst Prof Smith investigates how urbanisation inscribes the ‘rules of the game’ into the space of the city.
+Using a combination of ethnography, spatial analysis, and archival research, he investigates these processes in contexts of instability, liminality, and rapid change where new forms of urbanisation are produced and contested.

-Over the past decade, Dr Smith’s work has focused on peri-urban China, where he has conducted extensive research on the development and planning of village communities.
-Based on this research, he is currently preparing a manuscript, entitled Urban Furnace: The Making of a Chinese City, which investigates an epochal shift in Chinese urban policy that aims for the near-total urbanisation of China’s territory and population.
-The book argues that this radical new policy constitutes an unprecedented expansion of party-state power and an existential threat to China’s villages.
-For decades, social justice in rural China has been based on the egalitarian redistribution of rights and resources within each village.
-The new urbanisation programme promises to rewrite this social contract, uprooting existing village institutions and ensuring perpetual dependence on the redistributive justice of the party-state.
-But the reshuffling of urban-rural relations also creates openings for village actors to contest the party-state’s hegemony.
+Over the past decade, Asst Prof Smith’s work has focused on peri-urban China, where he has conducted extensive research on the development and planning of village communities.
+His book manuscript, entitled Urban Furnace: The Making of a Chinese City, investigates an epochal shift in Chinese urban policy that aims for the near-total urbanisation of China’s territory and population.
+For decades, social justice in rural China has been based on the nation’s urban-rural divide and the egalitarian redistribution of rights and resources within each village.
+The new urbanisation programme promises to rewrite this social contract, uprooting existing village institutions and integrating rural people more tightly into state-led processes of urban transformation.
+However, the reshuffling of urban-rural relations also creates openings for village actors to contest the party-state’s hegemony.
 The book investigates these differing visions for the just ordering of Chinese society as they intersect in the urbanisation of an experimental village in Chongqing.

-In his current research, Dr Smith is investigating Shekou, one of the first industrial zones to be established during China’s post-1978 reform era.
+In his current research, Asst Prof Smith is investigating Shekou, one of the first industrial zones to be established during China’s post-1978 reform era.
 Used as a laboratory for testing and adapting international approaches to urban development and governance, Shekou offers an opportunity to understand the origins and logics of widespread Chinese development and planning practices.
-Shekou’s history suggests that China’s rapid urbanisation may be rooted in China’s short-lived efforts at political liberalisation in the early 1980s rather than the economic liberalisation of the late 1980s and 1990s.
-Dr Smith is also developing new comparative research on village responses to rapid socio-spatial transformation in East and Southeast Asia.
+Asst Prof Smith’s research traces these experimental practices through an international network of planning and policy exchanges across the Sinosphere, offering a new narrative of China’s early reform era in which marketisation, urbanisation, and democratisation were all tightly intertwined.
+Asst Prof Smith is also pursuing related research that follows the proliferation of planning knowledges and practices in Southeast Asia during the twentieth century.

 Refereed Journal Articles: